iomatix/Lugormod-X/README.md

 - A Guide designed for new users.
 - Optional anti-grief system setable with lmd extern commands inside the server.cfg file.
 - Combat system, skills and powers are reworked.
+- Stashes support experience system.

 ### [Added new extern variables usable in server.cfg](__example_config/externvars.md)

 ### I'm working on:
 - Bug fixes.
-- Experience system supports stashes system.
 - Trading system.
 - New Light Saber styles.
 - A lot of more...